RonMordoch/postpc-2021-ex2_ex3/README.md

 validation tests.
 To test the activity we can create a mock calculator and verify that the activity indeed called the 'insertMult' method on the calculator instance.
-To test the app we will run flow tests with the new method we impelemented for multiplication.
+To test the app we will run flow tests with the new method we implemented for multiplication.